kborys/TodoManager/README.md

 # TodoManager

-Plan, organize and do what you have to do.
+An Angular Kanban-style todo-list management application that utilizates .NET WebApi.

-## Purpose of the project
+Purpose of the project is purely educational.

-Practice C# and SQL, learn the fundamentals of software development, .NET, Angular and related technologies.

 ## Implemented API features